 The workers injuries were life changing for both him and his family.
 “He could have easily been killed.
 This serious incident could have been avoided if the work had been properly planned to reduce risk.”

 Unfortunately, this is not an isolated case, all too often we hear about serious injuries and fatalities as a result of falls through unprotected skylights.
 Fragile skylights are not designed to support a person’s weight so they should be protected and work around them planned properly.
-Permanent skylight protection can be provided by our Easi-Cover, if a temporary solution is required then our Board-Walk mesh walkway system provides safe access from the eaves to ridge, spreading the weight across support battens to allow workers to confidently move along the full length of the system.
+Permanent skylight protection can be provided by our Easi-Cover, if a temporary solution is required then our Roof Walk mesh walkway system provides safe access from the eaves to ridge, spreading the weight across support battens to allow workers to confidently move along the full length of the system.